ICMBio-CENAP/Psophia-obscura/README.md

 # Black-winged Trumpeter

-Data and codes to run the analysis used in Carvalho Jr *et al*. (in press) *Current status of the Critically Endangered Black-winged Trumpeter (Psophia obscura) in one of its last strongholds*.
-Bird Conservation International.
+Data and codes to run the analysis used in [CARVALHO, E., MENDONÇA, E., LOPES, A., & HAUGAASEN, T. (2022).
+Current status of the Critically Endangered Black-winged Trumpeter Psophia obscura in one of its last strongholds.
+Bird Conservation International, 1-14.] (https://10.1017/S0959270922000077)

 ### Description